AnthonyKendall/Security-Onion/README.md

 ![image](https://github.com/user-attachments/assets/7300f98f-1478-417a-9cfe-10b73c94c12e)

-Lets test the TAP NIC to make sure it can recieve more alerts.
+Lets test the TAP NIC to make sure it can receive more alerts.
 Simply navigate to "Grid" then scroll down and click on the 2nd icon

 ![image](https://github.com/user-attachments/assets/5e2a4e82-9f80-43a8-8884-3da8f3fcc094)

 Now give it about 5 minutes to actually send the alerts.

-After waiting, we navigate to the Alerts section and click on refreash and you can see we can recieve more traffic and different alerts which is excatly what we want.
+After waiting, we navigate to the Alerts section and click on refresh and you can see we can receive more traffic and different alerts which is exactly what we want.

 ![image](https://github.com/user-attachments/assets/4b13926e-bc5d-41b8-9f5c-e403f693369a)